About us

 Anne (they/she) is an assistant professor at the BMS faculty.
 After working at universities in Australia and England, they returned to the Netherlands in 2021 where they joined the Sexual Orientation, Gender Identity, and Gender Expression group of SEG Inclusion, as well as Th!nk with Pride.
 They have a diverse range of research interests, but their main focus is always reducing inequalities in (mental) health.
 Their current project (PROUT) is dedicated to examining and improving mental health of LGBTQI+ youth.
 Anne is committed to fostering a safe and inclusive environment both within academia and society at large.

-• Hellebore Fass (she/they)
+• In loving memory: Hellebore Fass (she/they)

 Hellebore Fass has started working as a postdoctoral Researcher in medical technology at the University of Twente in 2024 and has joined Th!nk with Pride, to make a difference.
 Previously she lived in Ireland and Germany where she engaged in LGBTQ+ community work.
 As such, she has been part of the Equality, Diversity and Inclusion Committee of the Tyndall National Institute and in Ireland from 2019 to 2023 as well as the LGBT+ Committee of the University College Cork.
 As part of Th!nk with Pride Hellebore seeks to improve inclusivity and understanding between people as well as raise visibility for the LGBTQ+ community.
 She hopes to show other trans*, non-binary and queer people that they are not alone.